sumitdeshar/Url_shortener/Readme.md

 This is a learning-focused project created for interview preparation.
 The architecture is intentionally simple and will evolve as features are added.
-This is build with AI wording on top of my documentations idea.